Skip to main content

 Intro#

-In the last blog post, you set up the prerequisites of the project created the file structure of the project.
+In the last blog post, you set up the prerequisites and file structure of the project.

 Now let's start implementing the logic of the game.